-The term "pharming" is a portmanteau of the words "phishing" and "farming," used because one form of this cybercrime is essentially a phishing scam that can affect multiple users at once.
+Pharming, a portmanteau of the words "phishing" and "farming", is a type of cybercrime very similar to phishing, where a website's traffic is manipulated and confidential information is stolen.
 Pharming exploits the foundation of how Internet browsing works — namely, that the sequence of letters that form an Internet address, such as www.google.com, have to be converted into an IP address by a DNS server in order for the connection to proceed.
 This exploit attacks this process in one of two ways.
 First, a hacker may install a virus or Trojan on a user's computer that changes the computer's hosts file to direct traffic away from its intended target, and toward a fake website instead.
 Second, the hacker may instead poison a DNS server, causing multiple users to inadvertently visit the fake site.
 The fake websites can be used to install viruses or Trojans on the user's computer, or they could be an attempt to collect personal and financial information for use in identity theft.

 Pharming is an especially worrisome form of cybercrime, because in cases of DNS server poisoning, the affected user can have a completely malware-free computer and still become a victim.
 Even taking precautions such as manually entering in the website address or always using trusted bookmarks isn't enough, because the misdirection happens after the computer sends a connection request.